mbdemoraes/moead/README.md

 Simply run the ```main.py``` script.

 ## Citation
-For information about the algorithm or the benchmark problem, please refer to the paper:
+For information about the algorithm, please refer to the paper:

 *Q. Zhang and H. Li, "MOEA/D: A Multiobjective Evolutionary Algorithm Based on Decomposition," in IEEE Transactions on Evolutionary Computation, vol. 11, no. 6, pp. 712-731, Dec.
 2007, doi: 10.1109/TEVC.2007.892759.*